When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

 The Amerisleep AS3 Hybrid is a 12″ hybrid made of memory foam, pocketed coils, and a thin support foam at the base of the mattress.
-The cover is thin and designed for cooling.
+The cover is thin and designed to help improve cooling and allow sleepers to more deeply engage with the memory foam layers.

 This mattress is available in one firmness, 5 out of 10, which is a medium feel.
 The medium feel makes it an ideal choice for many side sleepers.

-In our performance tests, the AS3 earned an overall score of 9.25, ranking the mattress in the top 9% of all mattresses tested to date.
-Looking exclusively at memory foam hybrids, that rank rises to the top 4%.
+In our performance tests, the AS3 earned an overall score of 9.25, ranking the mattress in the top 7% of all mattresses tested to date and within the top 5% looking only at other memory foam hybrids.

-Considering price, the AS3 hybrid mattress costs $1,449, putting it 4% less than the average memory foam hybrid, a savings of $63 for a queen mattress.
-This makes the AS3 a fantastic value all around.
-Sleepers who are looking for a memory foam feel with great cooling, edge support, and sex would be well-suited to the AS3 Hybrid.
+Considering price, the AS3 hybrid mattress costs $1,449, making it 6% less expensive than the average memory foam hybrid.
+All things considered, the Amerisleep AS3 Hybrid is a fantastic value.
+Sleepers who are looking for a memory foam feel with great cooling, edge support, and sex will be well-suited to the AS3 Hybrid.

 Click here to read the full Amerisleep AS3 Hybrid review.